MI-DPLA/combine-docker/README.md

 ## Configuration

-Once a build is complete, configurations may be performed on Combine's `localsettings.py`.
+Once a build is complete, you can change the Combine configuration by editing Combine's `localsettings.py`.
 This file is found at `./combine/combine/combine/localsettings.py`.
 This file will be maintained between upgrades.

 ## Running and Managing

-Ensuring that `first_build.sh` (or `update_build.sh` if appropriate) has been run, fire up all containers with the following:
+After the Combine-Docker application has been installed, fire up all containers with the following:
 ```
 docker-compose up -d
 ```